Great Southern Appetizer Recipes

 This delicious caramelized Vidalia onion dip is a great appetizer for parties or just for a snack while watching your favorite movie.
 I always associate this with southern eating, but I have also found similar recipes from all over the USA.

-It's made with Vidalia onions or any type of sweet onion (although Vidalia are still best), cream cheese mayonnaise, sour cream, green onions and other seasonings.
+It's made with Vidalia onions or any type of sweet onion (although Vidalia is still best), cream cheese mayonnaise, sour cream, green onions and other seasonings.

 - 1 tablespoon olive oil